PM greets people on Eid-ul-Azha | The Asian Age Online, Bangladesh

-Prime Minister Sheikh Hasina today extended her greetings to the people of the country on the auspicious occasion of the Eid-ul-Azha, the second largest religious festival of the Muslims, to be celebrated here on Saturday.
+Prime Minister Sheikh Hasina on Wednesday greeted the people of the country on the occasion of Eid-ul-Azha, the second largest religious festival of the Muslims, to be celebrated on Saturday.

-“The Prime Minister in an audio message greeted people on the Eid-uL-Azha and it (the message) will be sent soon to the mobile users through their cell phones,” PM’s Press Secretary Ihsanul Karim told BSS.

-At the end of the message, she requested the countrymen to follow the health guidelines properly to stop further spreading of the COVID-19, saying, “Be well and safe.
-Eid Mubarak!”
+Sheikh Haisna also called upon the people of the country to maintain health guidelines properly to ward off spread of the Covid-19, adding "Be well and safe.
+Eid Mubarak".

 Leave Your Comments